pixel-ports/docs-hub/docs/index.md

   - **Prediction of vessel call data from FAL forms and other sources**: internal data about vessel calls is utilized to predict vessel calls and their durations.
 General statistical analysis and visualizations are also performed.
 Vessel call data is available in every port as is obtained from FAL forms which are legally required, thus making this task generally applicable to every port at a low cost.
 Internal vessel call data that was identified is presented along with the detailed descriptions of the subtasks, methodology and initial results.
 Check the [latest documentation](https://pixel-ports.eu/) (TODO)
   - **Analysis and prediction of road traffic conditions with connection to port operations**: here hinterland multimodal transport requirements for various ports (Port of Monfalcone, Port of Piraeus and Port of Thessaloniki) are addressed.
 A common task of short-term traffic volume prediction was identified.
 Predictions are correlated with port operations to provide estimates on the impact that congestions have on them.
 Different data sources were identified, mainly from regional road operators or openly available data.
-Check the [latest documentation](https://pixel-ports.eu/) (TODO)
+Check the [latest documentation](https://pixel-ports.eu/)  with tutorials and code access (TODO).
   - **Prediction of renewable energy production**: this output provides ports with the ability to estimate the potential of renewable energy production for different time resolutions. it was focused on Port of Bordeaux use case, but the developed methods are general and applicable for any port.
 Different open data sources are identified about the weather and measured photovoltaic power.
 Live, as well as historical data sources are presented, with initial results based on this data.
-Check the [latest documentation](https://pixel-ports.eu/) (TODO)
+Check the [latest documentation](https://pixel-ports.eu/)  with tutorials and code access (TODO).
 </div>